matt-tebbetts/matt_bot/README.md

 ```
 /gpt summarize what acowinthecrowd says and describe his personality
-/gpt what happened in #crossword-corner today?
+/gpt what happened in #general today?
 /gpt what movies are people talking about?
 /gpt who's been most active in discussions?
 ```